mahjong-hamburg/resources/one_suit_mahjong.md

 have finished their hand, including the one they won on.

+If the win is valid, the winner is the dealer in the next hand, otherwise the dealer stays the same.

 ### Verifying a win

 To verify if the win is valid, go to